You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 • from other users when they friend you, message you, share with you, tag you, pay you, review you, report you, invite you, back you, subscribe to you, or submit transaction details involving you;

-• from Apple, Google, PayPal, Stripe, payment processors, fraud-prevention vendors, wallet providers, tax providers, KYC providers, payout providers, app stores, and video-service providers;
+• from Apple, Google, PayPal, payment processors, fraud-prevention vendors, wallet providers, tax providers, KYC providers, payout providers, app stores, and video-service providers;

 • from service providers, processors, integrations, AI/model infrastructure vendors, analytics providers, advertising providers, fraud-prevention providers, payment providers, and security tools;